B3rn475/www.bernaschina.com/source/_posts/my(amame)-3d-printing-a-headset.md

 A few years ago I stumbled on [this video from Maker's Muse](https://www.youtube.com/watch?v=YAR-1Z9nAAo).
 They were testing out a 3D printable headset called [head(amame)](https://headamame.com/).
-I thought that was really interesting, but that my 3D printing knowledge was not good enough to finish such a project.
+I thought that was really interesting, but that my 3D printing skills were not good enough to finish such a project.

 That changed recently.
 With the release of [head(amame) v2.1](https://www.printables.com/model/534566-headamame-v21-3d-printable-hi-fi-headphones) I thought it was the time to try this out.